mui/mui-x/docs/data/date-pickers/fields/fields.md

   />
   ```

-- For the props consumed by the field, the behavior should remain exactly the same with v6 and v7 DOM structures.
+- For the props consumed by the field, the behavior should remain exactly the same with both DOM structures.

   Both components below will respect the leading zeroes on digit sections: